658

 4

 Walter Eucken was a German economist of the Freiburg school and father of ordoliberalism.
-He is closely linked with the development of the concept of "social market economy".
+Ordoliberalism was based on the concept of social market economy balancing free markets with regulatory...

 4